Blackhall Castle, Calverstown, Kilcullen, County Kildare R56 CR68 – section 482

 20190822_134842

 I like making the connection to Harristown, which we had visited earlier in the day!
-Ron Eustice tells us that Sir Maurice Eustace gave Calverstown to his daughter Mary, either at the time of her marriage to Sir Richard Dixon, or upon his death.
+Ron Eustice tells us that Sir Maurice Eustace gave Calverstown to his daughter Mary (d.
+1678), either at the time of her marriage to Sir Richard Dixon, or upon his death.
 Calverstown passed to their son, Robert Dixon, later Colonel, and M.P. for Harristown from 1703-1713.
-On his death in 1725 it passed to his brother, Robert Dixon, and then to his sister Elizabeth, who had married Sir Kildare Borrowes, 3rd Bart. of Giltown, M.P. for Harristown in the Irish House of Commons in 1721.
+On his death in 1725 it passed to his sister Elizabeth, who had married Kildare Borrowes, 3rd Baronet of Giltown, M.P. for Harristown in the Irish House of Commons in 1721.
 Their property, which would have included Blackhall Castle, had to be sold in 1747, however, to pay debts.
 Eustice notes that nothing remains of the occupation of Eustaces in either of their estates except Blackhall Castle.
 Wikipedia states that Sir Kildare Borrowes lived in Barretstown Castle, which could be why he was able to sell Blackhall.
 I’m not sure who owned (and perhaps occupied) Blackhall after that, before the Whites.

 [1] http://www.roneustice.com/Family%20History/IrishFamiliessub/Kildare.html